jlian/jlian.co/content/posts/hdmi-cec.md

 ## Don’t spam the bus!

-The most obvious thing to do is to write a bash script that loops `cec-client` every few seconds and blast `on 5`.
+Now that we know the basis of the automation, the most obvious thing to do is to write a bash script that loops `cec-client` every few seconds and blast `on 5`.
 That sort of works, but it's not ideal:

 * Using a loop means the automation is delayed instead of reacting to actual CEC events.
 * Every iteration spins up a new `cec-client`, binds to `/dev/cec0`, sends one command, and tears down.